Homogeneous Fibrations over Curves: Pencils of Simple Combs

 \proof For any effective divisor $D$ on $C$, let $R_D$ be the pullback divisor on $R$.
 When $D$ is general, $R_D$ is a disjoint union of smooth maximal curves.
-There exists an integer $N$ such that for a general divisor $D$ of degree $N$, the linear system $|\sigma_0(C)+R_D|$ is sufficiently ample and the codimension one points of the linear system parametrize nodal curves, cf. \cite{dJHS} Lemma 9.5.
-In particular, the divisor $\sigma_0(C)+R_D$ is linearly equivalent to some divisor $\sigma_\infty(C)+E$, where $E$ is a disjoint union of simple rational curves.
-Let $P$ be the maximal $\sigma_0$-comb associated to $\sigma_0(C)+R_D$ and let $Q$ be the simple $\sigma_\infty$-comb associated to $\sigma_\infty(C)+E$.
+There exists an integer $N$ such that for a general divisor $D$ of degree $N$, the linear system $|s_0(C)+R_D|$ is sufficiently ample and the codimension one points of the linear system parametrize nodal curves, cf. \cite[Lem.
+9.5]{dJHS}.
+In particular, the divisor $s_0(C)+R_D$ is linearly equivalent to some divisor $s_\infty(C)+E$.
+Since the maximal scroll contains singular fibers like a union of two simple curves, here $r(E)$ is a disjoint union of simple rational curves.
+Let $P$ be the maximal $\sigma_0$-comb associated to $r(s_0(C)+R_D)$ and let $Q$ be the simple $\sigma_\infty$-comb associated to $r(s_\infty(C)+E)$.
 There is a union of two general pencils joining $P$ and $Q$ such that general points parametrize nodal divisors, i.e., $P$ is rationally equivalent to $Q$.
-This proves Lemma \ref{movingbody} when the maximal $\sigma_0$-comb is penned in $R$.
+This proves Lemma \ref{movingbody} when the maximal $\sigma_0$-comb is contained in the image of $R$.
 For the general case, there exists a useful chain of rational curves parametrizing the family of maximal $\sigma_0$-combs by pushing all vertical maximal curves into the scroll $R$ by Hypothesis \ref{H1}.